 Anemia is a condition in which a person has fewer healthy red blood cells than is considered normal.
 Red blood cells contain a protein called hemoglobin, which is essential for transporting oxygen to all parts of the body.

 Without enough oxygen reaching your essential organs, your body doesn’t function as well as it should.
 There are several different types of anemia, some of which can cause very serious side effects.

-- Lack of Energy
+- Lack of energy

-- Shortness of Breath
+- Shortness of breath

-- Cold Hands and Feet
+- Cold hands and feet

-- Pale Skin
+- Pale skin

 Aplastic anemia is a type of anemia in which the body stops producing red blood cells altogether.
 This type of anemia can be very serious, possibly leading to death, so it should come as no surprise it can be a big red flag to a life insurance company.

-Some people have anemia due to blood loss, from a trauma, surgery, or even from heavy monthly menstrual periods.
+Some people have anemia due to blood loss from a trauma, surgery, or even from heavy monthly menstrual periods.

 Finally, there are people who are anemic because their bodies destroy their red blood cells.
 This is called red blood cell destruction.
 Red blood cell destruction is common in certain types of anemia, like sickle cell anemia and thalassemia.
 People with these types of anemia often must settle for a more expensive life insurance policy.